balusena/kubernetes-for-devops/11-Kubernetes ConfigMaps and Secrets/Kubernetes ConfigMaps and Secrets.md

 use the immutable: true attribute.
 When set to true, the ConfigMap cannot be updated; it can only be deleted or recreated.
 The default value is false, which means the ConfigMap can be edited.

-### 3.Applying the ConfigMap in local-cluster:
+### 3.Applying the ConfigMap in local-cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl apply -f mongo-configmap.yaml
 configmap/mongodb-config created
 ```
-### 4.Verify whether the ConfigMap is created in local-cluster:
+### 4.Verify whether the ConfigMap is created in local-cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl get configmap
 NAME               DATA   AGE